 If either office is vacated, a replacement shall be elected at the next meeting of the Senate.

-The Chair-Elect will succeed to the office of Chair whenever it is vacated or when own successor is elected. he Chair's tenure of office will be from Mayto the following May.
+The Chair-Elect will succeed to the office of Chair whenever it is vacated or when their own successor is elected.
+The Chair's tenure of office will be from mid-May to the following mid-May.

 For officers elected between April 1 and January 31, the term of office will be until the following May.
 For officers elected between February 1 and March 31, the term of office will be until the second May following.